 A Midsummer Night's Dream is a classic example of Shakespearean comedy.
 What, you don't believe us?
 We'll prove it to you.
 We've got a checklist that details all the typical conventions and features of the genre so you can see for yourself:

 Clever dialogue and witty banter: Check.
-Shakespeare is a huge fan of punning and snappy wordplay, so naturally, his characters know how to get their witty repartee on.
+Shakespeare is a huge fan of puns and snappy wordplay, so naturally his characters know how to get their witty repartee on.
 Shakespeare reserves some of the best dialogue for his warring lovers, especially Oberon and Titania, and even the "rude mechanicals" manage to wow us with their clever banter.

 Multiple plots with twists and turns: Check.
 There are several lines of action in A Midsummer Night's Dream and Shakespeare invites us to sit back, relax, and enjoy the ride.
-The first plot involves Theseus and Hippolyta's upcoming wedding.
-The second plot line involves the young Athenian lovers who run around the wood in confusion.
-The third plot follows Oberon's tiff with his wife, Titania.
-As a fourth plot line, Shakespeare works in a bunch of craftsmens (the Mechanicals), who plan to perform a play at Theseus's big fancy wedding.
+The first plotline involves Theseus and Hippolyta's upcoming wedding.
+The second plotline involves the young Athenian lovers who run around the wood in confusion.
+The third follows Oberon's tiff with his wife, Titania.
+And as a fourth plotline, Shakespeare works in a bunch of craftsmen (the Mechanicals), who plan to perform a play at Theseus's big, fancy wedding.

 Marriage: Check.
 This is important so pay attention, Shmoopsters.
 No matter what else happens, Shakespeare's comedies ALWAYS end with one or more marriages (or the promise of marriage).
 This is Shakespeare's way of restoring social order to the world of his plays (after turning order on its head for a few hours).
 At the end of A Midsummer Night's Dream, Theseus finally gets to marry Hippolyta and spend the night with her (which he's been talking about since the play's opening lines).
 As for the four humans who have been chasing each other around the forest and falling in and out of love, they finally settle down and hook up with a steady partner: Hermia weds Lysander and Demetrius gets hitched to Helena.

 Family drama: Check.
-If you read the very first scene, you know that Hermia and her dad Egeus go toe-to-toe about who she should and shouldn't marry.
-Egeus is so worked up about his daughter's disobedience that he wants Duke Theseus to uphold the Athenian law that says daughters have to do what their fathers' say or else they get sentenced to death.
-Geesh.
-It's a good thing A Midsummer Night's Dream isn't a tragedy, otherwise, this ugly little domestic dispute would end badly.
+If you read the very first scene, you know that Hermia and her dad Egeus go toe-to-toe about whom she should and shouldn't marry.
+Egeus is so worked up about his daughter's disobedience that he wants Duke Theseus to uphold the Athenian law that says daughters have to do what their fathers say or else they get sentenced to death.
+Yeesh.
+It's a good thing A Midsummer Night's Dream isn't a tragedy, otherwise this ugly little domestic dispute would end badly.
 How badly?
-Think Romeo and Juliet.
+Think Romeo and Juliet badly.